jedisct1/libgmp-wasm/README.md

 To recompile from source:

-- Install [zig cc](https://ziglang.org), the C compiled for WebAssembly/WASI.
+- Install [zig cc](https://ziglang.org), the C compiler for WebAssembly/WASI.
 - Type `make`